-If you were not eligible to retire under the

-Pension Plan when you died, your eligible dependents may continue coverage after the initial 3-month period for an additional 33 months through COBRA.
+If you were not eligible to retire under the Pension Plan when you died, your enrolled dependents may continue coverage after the initial 3-month period for an additional 33 months through COBRA.

-If you were eligible to retire under the Pension Plan, your eligible spouse and any eligible child dependents may elect to continue coverage through the retiree Medical, Dental, and Vision plans.
-Your eligible dependents may remain in the under age 65 plans until your spouse reaches age 65.
-When your spouse reaches age 65, he or she may enroll in the Over Age 65 Medicare Supplement program, and any eligible child dependents will be offered COBRA.
+If you were eligible to retire under the Pension Plan, your enrolled Spouse and any enrolled Child dependents may elect to continue coverage through the retiree medical and dental plans.
+Your eligible dependents may remain in the under age 65 plans until your Spouse reaches age 65.
+When your Spouse reaches age 65, he or she may enroll in the Over Age 65 Medicare Supplement program, and any eligible Child dependents will be offered COBRA.
 Your eligible dependents must pay the appropriate retiree cost associated with the coverage.

-If you were hired before August 15, 2016:
+For IGUA employees hired prior to August 15, 2016

-- If you were eligible to retire with at least 10 years of full-time Company service, your eligible dependents will pay a share of the cost. - If you were eligible to retire with less than 10 years of full-time Company service, your eligible dependents will pay the full cost.
+- If you are eligible to retire with at least 10 years of full-time Company service, you will pay a share of the cost. - If you are eligible to retire with less than 10 years of full-time Company service, you will pay the full cost.